-I am an enthusiastic Electronic Engineer working at CERN with a PhD in Applied Physics.
-My doctoral research focuses on development of innovative silicon sensors for the detection of ionizing particles.
+Hello everyone!
+My name is Stefano and I am an enthusiastic Electronic Engineer working at CERN on the Large Hadron Collider with a PhD in Applied Physics.
+My study focused on development of novel silicon sensors for detecting ionizing particles.

-I am passionate about education, sport, food, and (of course) science.
-When I am not in the lab or online I love to read.
-I've been playing soccer since I was kid and I consider myself one of the best talent at CERN.
+I am very interested in education, sports, food, and science.
+I've been playing soccer since I was child and I believe myself to be one of the CERN's finest football talent :).

-I have been experimenting and asking "why" and "how" my whole life.
-I earned my Honours Master of Engineering degree by completing the Electronic Specialist at University of Perugia.
+I earned my Engineering degree after finishing the Electronic Specialitation at the University of Perugia.

-Following my degree, I joined the INFN at the University of Perugia, where I defended my PhD.
-Alongside my studies I have been employed as a Research Assistant and worked on the developed of new silicon pixel sensor.
+Following graduation, I joined the INFN at the University of Perugia, where I completed my PhD.
+Alongside my studies, I worked as a Research Assistant at INFN and on the developed of new silicon pixel sensors.

-I currently work at CERN in the Electrical group part of the Engineering department.
-I am a specialist in optical fibre signal transmission and at the same time planning coordinator of the eletrical activities at CERN.
+I am currently working at CERN in the Electrical group part of the Engineering department.
+I am an expert in fibre optics and the project coordinator at CERN.

 More infomation about my career can be found here.